Login

 Key benefits of glass bottles:

-• Easier to clean – glass is far less likely to develop scratches that embed odours and residue and it’s easier to see when glass is clean or dirty, compared to plastic.
+• Easier to clean – glass is far less likely to develop scratches that embed odors and residue, and it’s easier to see when glass is clean or dirty, compared to plastic.

 • Maintains taste – glass maintains the purity of breastmilk due to the abovementioned hygiene qualities, so may be better for fussier babies.